Deoul/screen_parser/README.md

 you need to run screen parser.py file

-in order to determine the number of photos, you must pass the argument via cmd
+in order to determine the number of photos, you must pass the argument via cmd (default = 25)

 Example: \ dir> "sreen parser.py" 3